masinde70/TheJourneyToDataScience/README.md

      *  If you don't save it to this file, you'll need to access it every time you make a new post.

  ## FugueSQL in a Notebook

+ FugueSQL is designed for heavy SQL users to extend the boundaries of traditional SQL workflows.
+ FugueSQL allows the expression of logic for end-to-end distributed computing workflows.
+ It can also be combined with Python code to use custom functions alongside the SQL commands.
+ It provides a unified interface, allowing the same SQL code to run on Pandas, Dask, and Spark.

  ### Installation
  pip install 'fugue[sql]'